 The defendant "befriended" the respondent in 2006.
 She visited him at his home, suggested that she provide assistance with housekeeping, and eventually increased her visits to 2-3 times a week.
 She did this despite the plaintiff's initial reluctance.
 The defendant was aware that the plaintiff lived in fear that he would be forced to move away from his home into a facility.
 She offered to provide him with services to ensure that he would not need to move to a nursing home.
 He provided her with a monthly salary in exchange.
-The suggestion of the respondent in 2006.
-She visited him at his home, suggested that she provide her with a monthly salary in exchange.
-The respondent is a suggestion of the respondent in 2006.
-She visited him at his home, suggested that she provide her with a monthly salary in exchange.

-The defendant ultimately convinced the plaintiff to marry her under the guise that she would thereby be eligible for a widow's pension following his death, and for no other reason related to his money or property.
-She promised to live in the home after they were married and to take better care of him.
-Most important, she undertook not to send him to a nursing home, which he was so afraid of.
-The plaintiff agreed.
+The defendant ultimately convinced the plaintiff to marry her under the guise that she would thereby be eligible for a widow's pension following his death, and for no other reason related to his money or property.113 She promised to live in the home after they were married and to take better care of him.
+Most important, she undertook not to send him to a nursing home, which he was so afraid of.114 The plaintiff agreed.